 Purchasing a new car is among the biggest goals of many.
 Taking the delivery of a new vehicle is a pretty exciting process, mainly because the wait to get behind the wheel of your prized possession is about to end.
 Unfortunately, however, many new car buyers forget to perform some necessary checks before driving their new car home.
 It may be noted here that there have been numerous cases of a new car having defects or other abnormalities that can hamper the ownership experience.
-Therefore, it's of utmost importance for a new car buyer to check the following things before taking delivery of a new car -
+Therefore, it's of utmost importance for a new car buyer to notice things to check before taking delivery of a new car.

 Generation of Invoice after PDI

 Once you have finalised the vehicle you want to buy, make it clear to the dealership through an e-mail that the invoice for the new vehicle should be generated only after you have completed the pre-delivery inspection (PDI).
 Moreover, perform a detailed examination of the car in daylight to check if everything is in place.

 Take a friend along for PDI

 Two pair of eyes are better than one.
 Hence, take a friend or a relative along with you to perform the PDI.
 It's easier to spot any abnormality when more eyes examine a vehicle.

 Check the ‘Form 22’ to confirm the manufacturing month and year